dscp46/sockspeppet/doc/http_hdr.md

 Once header transmission has ended, the compression scheme switches to transparent mode.

 ## Compression algorithm
-When the DEFLATE algorithm is used to attempt compressing a payload, it *MUST* be configured
+When the DEFLATE algorithm is used to attempt compressing a payload, it *MUST* be configured in its `Best Compression` setting.

 ```mermaid
 flowchart TD